 If you’re ready to implement affiliate disclosures on your site, Pretty Links can help.
 More than just a link shortener, this WordPress plugin has plenty of features to help you manage your site’s links.
 These include giving you the ability to redirect and share your links, as well as automate the processes involved in their use.

-The best part is that setting up affiliate link disclosures is simple.
+The best part is, setting up affiliate link disclosures is simple.
 In just five steps, you can have this feature set up across your site.

 Affiliate link disclosures are a legal necessity, but their use can also build reader trust in both you and your affiliate products.
 With a link management tool such as Pretty Links, you can create affiliate disclosures for your website in minutes, and you can even automate the process.